 Click below to watch a video tour of the two ways of connecting a tank-style water heater to in-floor heating or radiators, then read on for more details.

 WHAT YOU GET IN THIS ARTICLE:

-- Explanation of why tank-style water heaters are great for hydronic heating.
+- Explanation of why tank-style water heaters are great for heating a home or small business.